MacroMonos/cdn/README.md

 # cdn
-helo guys i am pleaying  macromonos. it uses the wnew image formate .macromonos
+helo guys i am pleaying  macromonos.

+### And NO we won't be open sourcing the .swf files yet.